freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Device.PowerSupply.md

 ***Parameters:***

 <i>s: status</i>
 The power status.
-See <a href="specs/org.freesmartphone.PowerSupply/#GetPowerStatus">GetPowerStatus</a> for a list of expected values.
+See [GetPowerStatus](specs/org.freesmartphone.PowerSupply.GetPowerStatus)</a> for a list of expected values.